 The model for data assimilation is an integrated part of the MATCH modelling system.
-The data assimilation scheme as such is a variational spectral scheme (Kahnert, 2008), implying that the background covariance matrices are modelled in spectral space.
+The data assimilation scheme is a variational spectral scheme (Kahnert, 2008), implying that the background covariance matrices are modelled in spectral space.
 The limitation is that covariance structures are described as isotropic and homogeneous.
 The advantage is that the background error matrix becomes block diagonal, and there are no scale separations as the covariance between spectral components are explicitly handled.
 The block diagonal elements are the covariance between wave components at model layers and chemical compounds.

 Modelling the background error covariance matrices is the central part in data assimilation.
-This is conducted by means of the so-called NMC approach (Parish and Derber, 1992).
+This is conducted by means of the so-called NMC approach (Parrish and Derber, 1992).
 The CTM (MATCH) is run for a 3-month period for photochemistry and aerosols with analysed and forecasted ECMWF weather data.
-The differences are assumed to mimic the background errors, and the statistics in spectral space are generated for different combinations of the model compounds: O3, NO2, NO, SO2, CO, PM2.5, PM10.
+The differences are assumed to mimic the background errors, and the statistics in spectral space are generated for different combinations of the model compounds: O3, NO2, NO, SO2, CO, PM2.5 and PM10.

 The scheme is fully intermittent in hour-by-hour steps and the above-listed components are assimilated from in-situ measurements.
-The following unobserved components are indirectly assimilated through the projection of the forecast model: NMVOCs, PAN and NH3.
+The analysed components are propagated by chemistry and transport into unobserved components as NMVOCs, PAN and NH3.